EgoAleSum/mariadb-cluster/README.md

 The starting point is the generator app, which is a static HTML file that runs inside any modern web browser to create ad-hoc Cloud Config and Azure ARM template files.
 You can use the [hosted generator app](http://egoalesum.github.io/mariadb-cluster/generator.html), or you can clone the repository locally and open `generator.html` with any web browser.

-**Please ignore the pre-made `azuredeploy.json` file in this repository, and always generate a new one using the generator app.** The reason why this repository includes `azuredeploy.json` and `azuredeploy.parameters.json` is just for testing with CI.

 ## Getting started